boscojwho/JOTTextCounter/README.md

 Installation
 ==============
+Add JOTTextCounter.h,m to your project.
-Add all source files in 'Source' folder (JOTTextCounter.h,m) [CocoaPods currently not available]
+[CocoaPods currently not available]

 Example